PreAngel/pre-angel.com/docs/_posts/2023-08-24-chinese-tech-network.md

 ![Plug and Play Summer Summit](/assets/2023/08-chinese-tech-network/chinese-tech-network-group-photo.webp)

-Learn more for all the supporting organizations from [https://docs.google.com/document/d/1fwwBgLHauIG4of4rIMCMH81uwRljKcbpt76dlPb6wSI](https://docs.google.com/document/d/1fwwBgLHauIG4of4rIMCMH81uwRljKcbpt76dlPb6wSI)
+Learn more about all the supporting organizations from [https://docs.google.com/document/d/1fwwBgLHauIG4of4rIMCMH81uwRljKcbpt76dlPb6wSI](https://docs.google.com/document/d/1fwwBgLHauIG4of4rIMCMH81uwRljKcbpt76dlPb6wSI)

 ### Mission

-Empower and unite the Chinese community in the realms of entrepreneurship, technology, and innovation by hosting a series of monthly hybrid events.
+Empower and unite the Chinese community in entrepreneurship, technology, and innovation by hosting monthly hybrid events.
 These events will foster collaboration, knowledge sharing, and networking among Chinese startup founders, investors, students, tech activists, and professionals.

-We have outlined specific objectives, strategies, and activities to achieve our mission, ranging from organizing hybrid events and creating online networking platforms to collaborating with top university associations and engaging with tech experts, mentors, and successful founders.
-The target audience for these events includes Chinese students, startup founders, tech professionals, employees of tech giants, VC and angel investors, all seeking to connect, learn, and grow within the entrepreneurial and technological landscape.
+We have outlined specific objectives, strategies, and activities to achieve our mission, from organizing hybrid events and creating online networking platforms to collaborating with top university associations and engaging with tech experts, mentors, and successful founders.
+The target audience for these events includes Chinese students, startup founders, tech professionals, employees of tech giants, and VC and angel investors, all seeking to connect, learn, and grow within the entrepreneurial and technological landscape.

 ### Background

 The [Chinese Tech Network](https://chinesetechnetwork.com) was planned as a sibling event of [Persian Tech Network](https://persiantechnetwork.com/) by [Rahim Amidi](https://pre-angel.com/peoples/rahim-amidi/), the co-founder of Plug and Play, and sponsored by [Plug and Play Tech Center](https://pnptc.com).

-It is a monthly event in the evening on the 4nd Thursday (in general) of each month.
+It is a monthly event in the evening on the 4th Thursday (in general) of each month.